satya164/quik/README.md

 ## Generating JavaScript Bundle

+The bundler provides an abstraction on top of webpack with sensible defaults for a React project.
+If you need additional customization, use `webpack` directly for bundling.

-To generate a bundle for use in your web application, run the following in a Terminal,
+To generate a bundle wth `quik` for use in your web application, run the following in a Terminal,

 ```sh
 quik --bundle entry.js --output bundle.js --production